Steady-state relations for a two-level system locally and relatively-strongly coupled to a generic many-body quantum chaotic environment: Numerical Simulations

 Let us first discuss predictions of Eq.\eqref{ETH} for diagonal elements of local observables.
 Expectation values of the two local observables, i.e.,

 are plotted in Fig \ref{fig:diag}.
-It is seen that, in agreement with the ETH, the diagonal elements fluctuate around certain smooth function of $E$.
-To study quantitatively the fluctuations, we have computed the standard deviations $\sigma^a_d$,
+It is seen that, in agreement with ETH, the diagonal elements fluctuate around certain slowly-varying function $h(e)$ and the fluctuation decreases with the increase of the particle number $N$.
+Note that the horizontal axis is labelled with $e_i/N$.
+For $a=z$, the values of $h(e)$ are close to zero, while, for $a=x$, most of $|h(e)|$ are notably larger than zero.